St. Louis Plantation

 The St. Louis Plantation is a Southern plantation with a historic mansion located in Iberville Parish, Louisiana, United States.

 Built in 1858, the mansion was a replacement for a previous house named Erwin's Castle which was built in 1808 at the same location and was destroyed by a flood in the early 1850s.
+It was later owned by Edward J. Gay, a member of Congress.
 The two story frame cottage, covered with clapboards, is sitting on a brick basement.
 It shows elements of Greek Revival and Italianate architecture.

 It was listed on the National Register of Historic Places on December 3, 1975.